Getting overdraft protection

 Lines of credit including home equity lines of credit

-Your financial institution will cover the amount of the transaction when you don’t have enough money in your bank account by transferring money from your line of credit or HELOC.
+Your financial institution will cover the amount of the transaction when you don’t have enough money in your account.
+They'll do this by transferring money from your line of credit or HELOC.

 You pay interest at your line of credit’s interest rate on the balance owing until you repay it.